celo-org/celo-monorepo/packages/protocol/contracts/README.abis.md

 ## License

-The contents of this package are licensed under the terms of the GNU Lesser Public License V3
+All packages are licensed under the terms of the Apache 2.0 License unless otherwise specified in the LICENSE file at package's root.